brianmwadime/nass-usda/README.md

 This includes connection problems (e.g. timeout, DNS failure), as well as specific error messages.

-All exceptions subclass ``NassException``, so you can use it to catch all exceptions.
+All exceptions subclass ``RestException``, so you can use it to catch all exceptions.